 Washington, DC 20002-4242

 Beginning on Tuesday 5/23/23, Stadium Way will be closed for road construction between Nevada/Olympia Avenue to Wilson Road.
 This closure will impact the parking lots in this area, you will not be able to access the Smith Center garage, or the Fine Arts garage.

 During this construction you can park in the Terrell Library parking garage

 We are offering affordable services for child, adolescent and adult clients seeking therapy and assessment.
 Services will be offered on-site or via tele-health.
 For tele-health services clients must be located in the state of Washington or Idaho.

-Waitlists for Adult Autism Assessments are currently closed.
-Availability will be evaluated in early Spring 2023.
+Waitlists for adult autism assessments and all child services are currently closed.
+Availability will be evaluated in early Spring 2024.